 MetalDays 2019 photo impression. "

-This 2 photos were taken with less than 6 hours gap (1st one is with Demons & Wizards show and 2nd is from this morning).
+This 2 photos were taken with less than 6 hours gap (1st one was with Demons & Wizards show and 2nd was at 7am next morning).
 So when someone will tell you, it is not possible to organise a metal festival with over 12.000 people and have a place this clean - please show him this photo.

 Thank you dear visitors for helping us and big kudos to my colleagues who work endlessly for keeping our festival grounds clean."

 Manufactured Extinction project or 5-year plan towards Green Metal(Days)!